4-DMAPandSadness/EfsTA/User Guide.md

 In this user guide the evaluation of femtosecond transient absorption spectra data using the program EfsTA will be explained.

-This TA-Evaluation program allows the optimizing of the decay constants based on the values given.
+This TA-Evaluation program allows the optimizing of the decay constants based on given values.
 These values should be derived of the 2D-data and previous knowledge of the photophysics of the molecule.

-You can decide between using the grafical user-interface *EfsTA.exe* or the script form *App.py* in Python.
+You can decide between using the graphical user-interface or the script form *App.py* in Python.
 They both have the features for the evaluation (GLA -> DAS and GTA -> SAS), as well as the plotting.
 However the UI checks for the completeness of the user inputs, whereas the script allows more customization.

 ## GUI